abgarberpaul/Data-Analysis-Roles_US/README.md

 ### Team:
 Alejandro Barnatan, Aaron Garber-Paul, Brett Williams, Sung Choo, Adam Fancher

+### Data set & Programming technique:
+Our team used a csv of us census data related to jobs.
+Using SQL we transformed it into a json file.
+Using javascript, html, and css we constructed an interactive interface to explore salary data for data analysis roles in the US.

 ### Business question:
 Describe the data analyst/scientist job market in the United States, what insights can be gleaned in terms of availability, job rating, and salary?
-Where is the best place to be a data analyst?
+Where is the "best place" to be a data analyst?

 ### Synopsis:
 As expected, job availibilty was concentrated around big metro areas.
 The west coast, the northeast, and even big southern metro areas like Tampa, Austin, and Atlanta offered good availibitly.